SIG P365 Review: Best CCW Gun Yet?

 It was just… weird for me.

 Also, the earlier Sigs were big and heavy.
-They were great when they came out, but they were passed by newer advancements in firearms technology and materials… namely polymer striker-fired guns like Glocks, S&W Shields, H&K VP9s, Springfield XDs, Walther PPQs, and so on.
+They were great when they came out, but they were passed by newer advancements in firearms technology and materials… namely polymer striker-fired pistols like Glocks, S&W Shields, H&K VP9s, Springfield XDs, Walther PPQs, and so on.

 Because of this, I started my earlier competition and defensive handgun training with 1911s (don’t worry, I grew out of it) and then Glocks.